joseph-murray-az/joseph-murray-az.github.io/_posts/2024-01-03-measuring-engagement.md

 In my current field, education technology, the ultimate goal is to positively impact student outcomes.
 In other words, to increase student graduation rates, reduce dropouts, improve attendance, elevate grades and scores.

-As a goal, positively impacting student outcomes is broad and general, qualitative, and outside of the control of the product manager:  How could a product manager possibly control for the myriad of external factors that interfere with a student's performance?
+As a goal, positively impacting student outcomes is broad and mostly outside of the control of the product manager:  How could a product manager possibly control for the myriad of external factors that interfere with a student's performance?

 Rather than  focusing on what can impact student outcomes, what if we turn the problem around and focus on the product itself?
 It is a given that software that is not used will have no impact, so we can start by measuring software use or engagement.